ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - password: password of your bluelink account
 - pin: pincode of your bluelink account, required for CANADA, and potentially USA, otherwise pass a blank string
 - force_update_seconds: do a forceupdate when the latest cached server information is older than the specified seconds (28800 seconds = 8 hours)
+- use_geocode: (default: True) find address with the longitude/latitude for each entry
+- use_geocode_email: (default: True) use email to avoid abuse of address lookup

 Following information from hyundai_kia_connect_api is added to the monitor.csv file:
 - datetime